gregfelice/appinv/README.md

 Log
 ---
+#### Mon Aug 21 14:34:55 2017
+Next thing is to handle ErrNotFound conditions.

 #### Mon Aug 21 12:32:29 2017
 Done.
 OK - Moving the crud code from the unit test into a dao object.

-Next thing is to handle ErrNotFound conditions.

 Stories